 - Rain jacket and pants

-The list given is not quite exhaustive, so make sure you’re taking all needed precautions before commencing the Harding Icefield hike.
+The list given is not entirely exhaustive, so make sure you’re taking all needed precautions before commencing the Harding Icefield hike.

 The thick vegetation filled with several berries leads to the inhabitation of black bears.
-You can see them almost every day.
-Having a presence of mind can help a lot.
-Always be alert.
+You can see them almost every day, but always be alert.
+Having a presence of mind can help a lot in protecting yourself from a bear attack.

-Giving yourself a little adventure is essential for a healthy soul.
-Harding Icefield hike will give you a fascinating experience.
-Even though this is a strenuous hike, it is doable.
+Giving yourself a little adventure that is essential for a healthy soul.
+Harding Icefield hike will give you a fascinating experience, even though this is a strenuous hike, it is doable.

-Explore this wonderland, which has ice, glaciers, and ocean all together!
-The formation of glaciers is evident by observing the place.
+Explore this wonderland which features ice, glaciers, and ocean all together!